bluekvirus/Stage.js/implementation/HOWTO.md

 You will start real development by adding *region*s to your application template and define *Context*s and *Regional*s.
 Let's examine a standard list of development steps in the following section.

 ###Quick steps
-Here is the recommended work-flow by this framework.
+Here is the recommended **workflow**.
 You should follow the steps each time you want to start a new project with *Pro.js*.
 We assume that you have downloaded the *Pro.js* client package now and extracted to your project folder of choice.

 Remember, creating a web application is like drawing a picture.
 Start by laying things out and gradually refine the details.
 In our case, always start by defining application regions and the *Context*s.